Guide for Fescue Grass: Yearly Maintenance Program

 Tall Fescue

-Before beginning a treatment approach, you need to properly identify Fescue Grass by knowing what it looks like.
-Misidentification can lead you to using the wrong products which can cost you time and money.
+Before beginning a treatment approach, you must correctly identify Fescue Grass by knowing what it looks like.
+Misidentification can lead you to use the wrong products, costing you time and money.

-• Fescue grass can grow within the transition and northern part of United States.
+• Fescue grass can grow within the transition and northern part of the United States.

 • It is a cool-season grass with tolerance to heat, drought, foot traffic, and shade.